 Privacy Implications of TrustInsights

-As mentioned above, this is a compelling feature for banking and payment apps, but what signals the system collects for risk assessment is not clear as of beta 1.
-It's also unclear whether Privacy Manifest entries or Entitlement requests will be required.
-I'd like to follow along as more information emerges through subsequent betas.
+As mentioned earlier, this is a compelling feature for banking and payment apps, but what signals the system collects to perform risk assessment is unclear as of beta 1.
+It's also worth knowing whether a Privacy Manifest entry is required and whether an Entitlement application is needed.
+I'll be following along as more information emerges with subsequent betas.

 Multimodal Support in Foundation Models

-Until now, Foundation Models only returned text for text input, with significant functional limitations compared to cloud LLMs.
-The addition of the Attachment API for image input means the expressive range of apps is set to expand dramatically — and that's what I'm personally most excited about.
+Until now, Foundation Models only returned text in response to text input, which meant significant functional limitations compared to cloud LLMs.
+The addition of the Attachment API, which allows images to be used as input sources, is personally the most exciting development, as it seems to dramatically expand what's possible in apps.

-Detailed documentation — "Analyzing Images with Multimodal Prompting" — has also been provided.
-I'd like to dive deeper once the beta stabilizes.
+Detailed documentation titled "Analyzing Images with Multimodal Prompting" has also been provided.
+I'd like to dive deeper into this once the beta stabilizes.

-That said, as of beta 1, a large number of Known Issues have been reported, and it's not yet clear how much is actually usable.
-I'll be watching closely to see how stability improves as the beta progresses.
+That said, as of beta 1, a large number of Known Issues have been reported, and how much can actually be used in practice remains to be seen.
+I'll be watching closely to see how stability improves as betas progress.

-Impact of Xcode 27 Becoming Apple Silicon Exclusive
+Impact of Xcode 27 Becoming Apple Silicon Only

 Xcode 27 does not run on Intel Macs.
-While this was announced in advance, the impact on CI/CD environments is a concern.
-It's worth checking the update readiness of build stacks for services like Bitrise and Xcode Cloud.
+This was announced in advance, but the impact on CI/CD environments is a concern.
+You'll need to verify the update support status of build stacks for services like Bitrise and Xcode Cloud.

-Bitrise in particular may still have Intel-based stacks remaining, so upgrading to Xcode 27 will go hand-in-hand with migrating to Apple Silicon-only machines — though in practice, you should be fine using a dedicated stack like osx-xcode-27.0.x (as of June 11, 2026, only osx-xcode-27.0.x-edge is available).
+Bitrise in particular may still have Intel-based stacks remaining, so upgrading the stack to Xcode 27 goes hand-in-hand with migrating to Apple Silicon-only machines — but in general, you should be fine using a dedicated stack like osx-xcode-27.0.x (as of June 11, 2026, only osx-xcode-27.0.x-edge is available).

-When the deployment target is below iOS 27.0, if conditions inside Chart closures may cause runtime crashes.
-This can be worked around by extracting into a function using @ChartContentBuilder.
-Easy to overlook, so be careful.
+When the deployment target is below iOS 27.0, there is reportedly a possibility of runtime crashes from if conditions inside Chart closures.
+This can be worked around by extracting the content into a function using @ChartContentBuilder.
+Easy to overlook, so worth keeping in mind.

 Summary

-From the perspective of a developer maintaining iOS apps professionally, the biggest breaking changes this time are the full mandatory adoption of the UIScene lifecycle and the disabling of UIDesignRequiresCompatibility.
+From the perspective of a developer maintaining iOS apps professionally, the biggest breaking changes this time are the full requirement for the UIScene lifecycle and the disabling of UIDesignRequiresCompatibility.
 Apps that haven't addressed these will fail to launch or display incorrectly when built with the iOS 27 SDK.

-As for the prediction results: "Changes officially announced by Apple were implemented largely as announced, while rumor-level predictions were wrong."
+As for how the predictions played out: "The changes officially announced by Apple were implemented almost exactly as announced, while rumor-level predictions fell short."

-On the feature side, I'm particularly interested in TrustInsights, the new security-focused framework.
-It's a compelling feature for banking and payment apps, and I'd like to write a dedicated article once more API details become available.
+On the feature side, I'm personally most interested in TrustInsights, the new security framework.
+It's a compelling feature for banking and payment apps, and I'd like to write a follow-up article once the API details are available.

-As the beta progresses through versions 2–4, more information will emerge, and I plan to keep following it closely.
+As the beta progresses from 2 through 4, more information will continue to emerge, so I'll keep following along.